AyahRamahi/A-Read/README.md

-# Project 1
+# A-Read

-Web Programming with Python and JavaScript
+A book review web application made with Flask